► Starting at £14,115

 It’s efficient, too.
 Official fuel consumption figures are 52.3mpg with CO2 emissions from 124g/km with its optional (and lightly revised) CVT automatic transmission.
 Stick with the manual if you want to enjoy yourself.

 Sort of.
 The new Sport model gets a front splitter beneath the grille, and triple-strake diffuser to the rear bumper – both finished with a red pinstripe.

 There’s a Dynamic grade, too, that also includes LED headlights, front fog lamps, side sill skirts, a tailgate spoiler and gloss-black 16-inch alloy wheels.

 Inside, it’s business as usual, with a couple of new trim options to keep things fresh.

-You’ll be able to order the revised Jazz from November 2017, with UK deliveries beginning in early 2018.
+You can order the revised Jazz now, and UK deliveries begin in early 2018.